lermana/nyc_dob_analysis/report.md

 - which permit applicants can be traced to the most violations?
 - how do the answers to each of the above questions change over time?

-Answering such questions would better arm the city to weed out problematic actors from its buildings ecosystem.
+Answers to such questions would better arm the city to weed out problematic actors from its buildings ecosystem.

 [^](#table-of-contents)
 ## Appendix